AxaFrance/spring-ai-workshop/workshop/bonus/bonus-1.md

 ### Part 1 - Remove history implementation

-We will remove a few elements that are used to manually implement conversational history.
+We will remove a few elements that are used to manually implement conversational memory.

-- Remove the history attribute and all of its usages.
+- Remove the memory attribute and all of its usages.
 - Remove the appendToHistory() method and all of its usages.

 ### Part 2 - Register MessageChatMemoryAdvisor